Wolox/tech-guides/frontend/angular/style-guide.md

 }
 ```

-In your component.ts call resolver and un ngUnsubscribe pattern.
+In your component.ts call resolver and ngUnsubscribe pattern.
 ```ts
 // component.ts
 import { Component, OnInit, OnDestroy } from '@angular/core';